-This apprenticeship supports professional recognition as it includes learning and skills outcomes common to the professional qualifications relevant for project management roles across a variety of sectors.
-The apprentice, employer and learning provider will determine the most appropriate professional pathway and the learning provider will guide each successful apprentice on the professional registration process they should follow.
+This apprenticeship may support professional recognition as it includes learning and skills outcomes common to a number of the introductory professional qualifications relevant to the business management sector.
+The apprentice, employer and learning provider will determine the most appropriate professional pathway in light of the apprentice's specific work role and the learning provider will guide each successful apprentice on the professional registration process they should follow.